nopnop2002/esp-idf-mirf/tusb-serial/README.md

 # USB Serial Device Example
 This is nRF24L01 and USB Serial Device gateway application.

+ESP-IDF supports USB Serial Device.
+As a USB stack, a TinyUSB component is used.
 ```
             +---------------+          +---------------+          +---------------+
             |               |          |               |          |               |